GSA/idmanagement.gov/_partners/fips201-apl.md

 This page is for program managers and acquisition professionals looking for approved products for physical access control systems and PIV cards.
 This page also contains the removed products list.

-If you think this page is missing something, [contact us]({{site.baseurl}}/contact-us) to ask a question.
+If you think this page is missing something, [contact us]({{site.baseurl}}/contact-us){:rel="noopener noreferrer"}{:class="usa-link"} to ask a question.

 ## How To Purchase

-Visit the [Buy Page]({{site.baseurl}}/acquisition-professionals/) to view FICAM products, services and purchasing guidance.
+Visit the [Buy Page]({{site.baseurl}}/acquisition-professionals/){:rel="noopener noreferrer"}{:class="usa-link"} to view FICAM products, services and purchasing guidance.

 ## Approved Products - 13.01 and 13.02 Topology

 The Physical Access Control System (PACS) products listed under the “Approved” section below have met the security and functional requirements set by GSA’s FIPS 201 Evaluation Program, and have been approved for use by the Federal Government.
 The agency deploying the solution is responsible for verifying that the deployment architecture (e.g., on-site, private cloud, public cloud, etc.) meets the agency's security requirements, such as FedRAMP.
 Note that the Approved PACS Products below are grouped by either 13.01 or 13.02 topologies and indicated as Cloud infrastructure where appropriate:

-- [13.01 Topology](#approved-1301-topology-pacs-products) – end-to-end systems that integrate components from three categories: PACS Infrastructure, Validation System, and PIV PACS Reader.
+- [13.01 Topology](#approved-1301-topology-pacs-products){:class="usa-link"} – end-to-end systems that integrate components from three categories: PACS Infrastructure, Validation System, and PIV PACS Reader.
-- [13.02 Topology](#approved-1302-topology-pacs-products) – end-to-end systems that integrate the first two components (PACS Infrastructure and Validation System) into a PACS Validation Infrastructure, which is then integrated with the third component category (PIV PACS Reader).
+- [13.02 Topology](#approved-1302-topology-pacs-products){:class="usa-link"} – end-to-end systems that integrate the first two components (PACS Infrastructure and Validation System) into a PACS Validation Infrastructure, which is then integrated with the third component category (PIV PACS Reader).

 ## Approved 13.01 Topology PACS Products
 <!-- Start of Approved 13.01 Topology PACS Products -->